bogdando/rabbitmq-cluster-ocf-vagrant/README.md

 ## Known issues

-* For the docker provider, use the image based on Ubuntu 15.10.
-It has Pacemaker 1.1.12, while the image with Ubuntu 14.10 contains Pacemaker 1.1.10 and there is a stability issue which renders the pacemakerd daemon stopping sporadically, therefore the RabbitMQ cluster does not assemble well.
+* For the docker provider, use the image based on Ubuntu 15.10 or 16.04.
+It has Pacemaker 1.1.12 (1.1.14), while the image with Ubuntu 14.10 contains Pacemaker 1.1.10 and there is a stability issue with the pacemakerd daemon stopping sporadically, therefore the RabbitMQ cluster does not assemble well.

-* Pacemaker 1.1.12 seems behave better in a container, although things are still buggy, ``crm_node -l`` may start reporting empty nodes list, then rabbitmq OCF RA thinks the rabbit node is running outside of cluster and restarts.
+* Pacemaker >=1.1.12 seems behave better in containers, although things may be
+  buggy: ``crm_node -l`` may start reporting empty nodes list, then rabbitmq OCF RA thinks the rabbit node is running outside of cluster and restarts.
 This was seen when using custom docker run commands, which are not ``/sbin/init``.